 Are you experiencing a dull, nagging and consistent pain in your jaw?
 Do you suffer from headaches on a regular basis?
 Are you having a hard time fully opening your mouth?
 Do you hear a popping or clicking sound when you open your jaw?
 If so, you could be suffering from TMJ (Temporomandibular joint dysfunction).

 TMJ disorders are some of the most common dental issues in the United States.
 In fact, approximately 10 million people experience some type of TMJ disorder.
 Given the high prevalence of TMJ, it is important to have a full understanding of the disorder, especially if you are experiencing any of the above-mentioned symptoms, so that you can seek proper treatment from a dentist carmel.

 TMJ Disorder Defined

 TMJ disorders affect the temporomandibular joint, the muscles and joints in the jaw that allow you to open and close your mouth.
+Good water is important for your teeth, call Water Purification System Miami-Dade County.
 Located on both sides of the head, the joints and muscles of the temporomandibular work together to open and close the mouth.
 For example, every time you speak, chew, yawn and swallow, these muscles are put into action.

 The Impact of TMJ Disorders

 The degree of TMJ disorders and their impact largely vary; however as any carmel dentist will tell you, there are three main categories that TMJ disorders generally fall into.

 - Myofascial pain, which causes pain in the muscles that enable you to open and close your jaw